-Bags alone just aren't enough—it’s always safest to pack your film in a box when mailing it the lab, especially if you have a large batch.
-Bags can oftentimes rip or tear in transit with all those little rolls of goodness moving around… yikes!
+Bags alone just aren't enough… It’s always safest to pack your film in a box when mailing it the lab, especially if you have a large batch.
+Bags can often rip or tear in transit with all those little rolls of goodness moving around… yikes!
 When you place your bag inside a box, on the other hand, the container can take quite a few hits and never leave an opening for your film to escape. #preciouscargo

 If you have a smaller batch of film, envelopes that are lined in plastic padding can also do the trick—but don't overstuff!

-Field notes seem to have become a lost art in photography.
-But, your notes are all you have to look back on when you first see your images—the lab will still have your negatives when the scans hit your inbox!
+Field notes seem to have become a lost art in film photography.
+But, your notes are all you have to look back on when you first see your images because the lab will still have your negatives when the scans hit your inbox!
 Meanwhile, your brain will want to dissect how you created the perfect look, why an image wasn’t so perfect, or simply consider every variable of the images.

 So, prepare yourself for the “effect” by taking note of the “causes”!
 Things like time, date, location, camera type, lens type, film type, ISO (and any deviations from it), natural and artificial lighting conditions, if you used a tripod, if you used filters, and any special processing directions applied to a roll.
 Those notes will come in handy for our next tip, too.

-Added bonus: stopping to take notes helps you slow down and think about each and every shot! #everyframecounts
+Added bonus: stopping to take notes helps you slow down and think about each and every unique photo shot! #everyframecounts

 TALK IT OUT

 There are absolutely no stupid questions.
-The only thing that would be unwise is not asking the people directly handling your negatives what’s going on—otherwise, you probably aren’t getting the info you need to produce even better images the next time around.
+The only thing that would be unwise is not asking the people directly handling your negatives what’s going on.
+Otherwise, you probably aren’t getting the info you need to produce even better high quality images the next time around.
 If you want guidance or recommendations, Richard is just a phone call or email away!

 With these six simple tricks, and our Online Film Ordering, your new middle name will be “Efficiency.”
 Which is almost as good as the name “Richard.”
 Almost.